Last update July 14, 2022

 Very Low Risk

-Its pharmacokinetic data (very high molecular weight and wide volume of distribution) explain the negligible passage to breast milk observed (Bar-Gil 2021, Klenske 2019, Matro 2018).
+Its pharmacokinetic data (very high molecular weight and wide volume of distribution) explain the negligible passage to breast milk observed.
+(Saito 2022, Bar-Gil 2021, Klenske 2019, Matro 2018)

-No clinical problems or a higher rate of infections have been observed in infants of mothers receiving this drug (Bar-Gil 2021, Klenske 2019, Mugheddu 2019, Matro 2018).
+No clinical problems or a higher rate of infections and no problems with routine vaccinations have been observed in infants of mothers receiving this drug.
+(Saito 2022, Bar-Gil 2021, Klenske 2019, Mugheddu 2019, Matro 2018)

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.